michaelkeeling/saturn2016-containers-workshop/questions.md

 * What quality attributes matter in a containerized world?
 What properties are promoted?
 Inhibited?
 * What views do containers help with?
 * Are existing architectural styles sufficient as defined?
+* What are the benefits of containers?
+Who gets those benefits?

 ## Implementation Concerns